-The Great Eastern Railway, its Predecessors and Successors
+The Great Eastern Railway

 The formal opening of the Eastern Counties Railway on June 18th 1839, from a temporary terminus at Mile End to Romford, heralded the beginning of the development of the railway system in East Anglia.
 Originally the ECR had obtained Parliamentary approval to raise the capital to build a railway from London to Norwich and Great Yarmouth via Ipswich.
 However events took a different course and by 1843 the ECR had only got as far as Colchester.
 It was subsequently left to the Eastern Union Railway in 1849 to finally complete the route to Norwich via Ipswich.
 Expansion of the railway system in East Anglia followed the country-wide pattern of many small companies building railways to connect with the main arterial routes.
 In keeping with the rest of the country, most of these small companies were later swallowed up by their bigger brothers.
 Hence by the early 1860's the ECR was predominant in either working the smaller concerns under agreement or by acquisition.
 These arrangements were formally recognised by Parliament when the Eastern Counties, Eastern Union, East Anglian, East Suffolk & Norfolk Railway companies, along with their subsidiary undertakings, were incorporated into the Great Eastern Railway on the 7th August 1862.

 Click on the map to see a full size version